 International Mango Festival, Delhi

-People in Delhi can get their fill of mangoes at the annual Mango Festival organized by Delhi Tourism.
+People in Delhi can get their fill of mangoes at the annual International Mango Festival organized by Delhi Tourism.
 This renowned festival started way back in 1988 at the orchards in Saharanpur.
 It expanded to Talkatora Stadium in 1991 and then shifted to its present location at Dilli Haat in 2010.
-Around 500 varieties of mangoes from all over India are on display and available for trying.
+An astonishing 500 varieties of mangoes from all over India are on display and available for trying.
 You'll be surprised how different each tastes!
 Visitors can also purchase mangoes, mango products, and mango trees.
 Other activities include mango eating competitions, quizzes, magic shows, and cultural performances.

 - When: Early July.
 Dates to be announced.